LivWell LivWell

 Getting checked by your doctor can help determine what’s causing symptoms.
 If Alzheimer’s is the cause, an early diagnosis allows you:

-An opportunity to participate in clinical trials: An early diagnosis makes individuals eligible for a wider variety of clinical trials, which advance research and may provide medical benefits.
+An early diagnosis makes individuals eligible for a wider variety of clinical trials, which advance research and may provide medical benefits.

-A chance to prioritize your health: Some lifestyle changes, such as controlling blood pressure, stopping smoking, participating in exercise, and staying mentally and socially active, may help preserve cognitive function.
+Some lifestyle changes, such as controlling blood pressure, stopping smoking, participating in exercise, and staying mentally and socially active, may help preserve cognitive function.

 Emotional and Social Benefits